Gustav Scholz: Career

-1965-1984
+1965–1984

 Following his career as a professional boxer, Scholz opened the advertising agency Zühlke and Scholz in Berlin, trying to build on his popularity as an athlete.
-In 1971 he was seen in a supporting role as a police officer in Thomas Engel's teleplay Lucky.
-In 1977 he made a guest appearance as a boxing coach in the 20th episode of the TV comedy series Odds and Ends.
-In 1980 he published his autobiography, The Way Out of Nowhere, but received negative publicity in those years due to his drinking habits.
+In 1971, he was seen in a supporting role as a police officer in Thomas Engel's teleplay Lucky.
+In 1977, he made a guest appearance as a boxing coach in the 20th episode of the TV comedy series Odds and Ends.
+In 1980, he published his autobiography, The Way Out of Nowhere, but received negative publicity in those years due to his drinking habits.

-1984-2000
+1984–2000

 On the evening of 22 July 1984, Scholz shot his 49-year-old wife Helga, whom he had married in 1955, in their Berlin villa.
 He was arrested the following day.
 Helga was buried two weeks later in the presence of approximately 1,000 people.
 Scholz claimed the shooting was an accident and that the "shot had been loosened during the cleaning of the gun".
 On 1 February 1985, the court sentenced him to custodial arrest for three years on the charge of manslaughter and violation of the Arms Act of Germany.
 The case was the subject of an episode of the documentary series "The Major Criminal Cases" in 2012.
 Scholz was released in August 1987.

 In October 1993, Scholz married Sabine Arndt.
-During 1997-98, he suffered several strokes, and developed dementia.
+During 1997–98, he suffered several strokes, and developed dementia.
 He tried to commit suicide twice.
 He had also been diagnosed with Alzheimer's disease.
 He died of cardiac arrest on 21 August 2000 at a nursing home in Hoppegarten.
 He was buried in the Woodland Cemetery in Zehlendorf, Berlin.
 His widow Sabine married actor Klaus Jürgen Wussow in 2004.
-In August 2008, at the request of Sabine, Scholz's body was reburied at the Berlin Cemetery highway.
+In August 2008, at the request of Sabine, Scholz's body was reburied at the Berlin Heerstraße Cemetery.

 The Bubi Scholz Story

-In 1997-98, director Roland Suso Richter filmed The Bubi Scholz Story for television from a screenplay by Uwe Timm, with Benno Fürmann in the role of young Scholz and Götz George playing the adult Scholz.
+In 1997–98, director Roland Suso Richter filmed The Bubi Scholz Story for television from a screenplay by Uwe Timm, with Benno Fürmann in the role of young Scholz and Götz George playing the adult Scholz.
 Scholz himself could not attend the premiere of the film in May 1998 due to his poor health.
 This was Fürmann's breakthrough starring and he received the German TV Award as Best Actor in a telefilm, for the role of Scholz.